-According to Main Street America, a revitalization campaign sponsored by the National Main Street Center, a subsidiary of the National Trust for Historic Preservation, downtown buildings typically had several tenants — retailers on the main floor and offices or apartments above.
+According to Main Street America, a revitalization campaign sponsored by the National Main Street Center, a subsidiary of the National Trust for Historic Preservation, downtown buildings typically had several tenants.
+Retailers would be on the main floor.
+Offices or apartments were above.

 The presence of municipal buildings such as the post office, library and local government provided further reasons for people to populate the business district.

 One event, in particular, served to change that dynamic: the creation of the interstate highway system, which led to the growth of suburbia.

 Where the people went, business followed, resulting in the development of regional malls and shopping strips.
 The downtown customer base dwindled, and property values and sales revenues dropped commensurately.

 To put it plainly: Suburban flight led to urban blight.